Navaneeth-18bit/Pipelix/README.md

 ### 6. Monitor

-Pipeline execution and data-quality metrics are displayed through the Fluxora dashboard.
+Pipeline execution and data-quality metrics are displayed through the Pipelix dashboard.

 ---

 ## 🤖 Machine Learning

-Fluxora uses **Isolation Forest** for unsupervised anomaly detection.
+Pipelix uses **Isolation Forest** for unsupervised anomaly detection.

 Isolation Forest is suitable for this project because anomaly detection does not always have labeled examples of what constitutes an abnormal record.